SahilGufran/WeatherAppAssignment/README.md

 ### npm install
 // to install all the dependencies.

-And then

-Add a script to package.json to run the JSON server:
+After that add a script to package.json to run the JSON server:

 "scripts": {